 3 Credits This course is a workshop in writing poetry and short fiction.
 Students explore their creative potential in the genres through exercises, writing/revision of poems and stories, peer review, and reading the work of prominent poets and writers.

 WRI 273 - Writing the Environmental Essay

 3 Credits Workshop in writing the creative nature essay.

-Prerequisites: ENG 110, a Connections Block, or Writing Assessment Score of 3 or above work.
-At the end of term, students present their stories in a public venue.
+Prerequisites: ENG 110, a Connections Block, or Writing Assessment Score of 3 or above

 WRI 361 - Creative Writing: Fiction